Skip to content

 SQL string → lexer → parser → AST → compiler → QueryDescriptor → operator pipeline

 The SQL frontend is a recursive descent parser written in TypeScript.
 It produces an AST that the compiler maps to the same QueryDescriptor the DataFrame API uses.
-Features that can be expressed as FilterOp[] (simple AND conditions with eq/gt/lt/etc) are pushed down to the inner executor.
-Features that can’t (OR, LIKE, NOT IN, HAVING, multi-column ORDER BY, CASE/CAST/arithmetic) are handled by SqlWrappingExecutor, which applies them on the result rows.
+Features that can be expressed as FilterOp[] (AND conditions with eq/gt/lt/in/not_in/between/not_between/like/not_like/is_null/is_not_null) are pushed down to the inner executor.
+Simple OR expressions are decomposed into filterGroups for pushdown.
+Features that can’t be pushed down (complex OR expressions, HAVING, multi-column ORDER BY, CASE/CAST/arithmetic) are handled by SqlWrappingExecutor, which applies them on the result rows.

 If you need the parsed AST or compiled descriptor directly: